DannieBGoode/opensx70/_posts/2019/05/2019-05-10-PolaroidOriginals.md

 But wait, there's more.
 The conspiracy theories.

-PolaroidOriginals has two standards and they make "better" film for the I-type cartridges.
+It goes like this: PolaroidOriginals has "two quality standards" and they make "better" film for the I-type cartridges.
 Or maybe they just choose the better packs for their cameras.
 This has been outlined almost like that " It’s our opinion that I-type film packs/chemistry currently have better quality for everyday standard use." in [Matt Widmann words](http://2ndshotsx70.blogspot.com/2018/12/goodbye-2018-few-faqs.html).
 I myself don't think that this is the case. `[BUT I think we have try to use I-type](https://www.2ndshotsx70.com/i-type-conversion) film and retrofit (at least some of our cameras) to use that film.

 Another conspiracy theory might be that PolaroidOriginals is spending less in film R&D, say distracted by camera manufacturing.
 That might be the case, but It could also be argued that this is a necessary evil to keep the format alive.